-Nowadays, despite the reality of fewer new business opportunities being available in the marketplace, agencies want to tick all three boxes when devoting the necessary time and resource to a full-on pitch process.
-In fact, you want to tick a fourth box too: the availability of resource to enable you to manage the requirements of the pitch properly.
+Nowadays, despite the reality of fewer new business opportunities being available in the marketplace, agencies want to tick all three boxes in order to devote the necessary time and resource to a full-on pitch process.
+In fact, they want to tick a fourth box too: the availability of resource to enable them to manage the requirements of the pitch properly.

 By the same token, there is a growing demand in the minds of clients that agencies should supply all three facets of the 'faster, cheaper, better' service delivery wheel, despite received wisdom saying that only two of the spokes of the wheel are possible at any one time.
 Marketers are increasingly asking agencies to demonstrate their ability to deliver all three in both their incumbent relationships and within the pitch process.
-Whilst I understand the drive for more for less - and at speed - in the face of budget constraints and competitive challengers, our research amongst senior marketers tells us that two thirds of them think "an agency that consistently delivers good thinking" is the most important ingredient of a long-lasting relationship.
+Whilst I understand the drive for more for less - and at speed

-If clients value excellent strategic skills, knowing that these don't, generally, come cheap and that they can probably expect to pay a premium for the best, there needs to be a flexible approach as to what parts of the agencies' service can, in reality, come cheaper.
+- in the face of budget constraints and competitive challengers, our research amongst senior marketers tells us that two thirds of you think "an agency that consistently delivers good thinking" is the most important ingredient of a long-lasting relationship.
+If we value excellent strategic skills, knowing that these don't, generally, come cheap and that we can probably expect to pay a premium for the best, there needs to be a flexible approach as to what parts of the agencies' service can, in reality, come cheaper.
 Because it can't be everything.

-As I'm always interested to know if you agree or disagree, please don't hesitate to email me on kglazer@aargroup.co.uk.
+As I'm always interested to know if you agree or disagree, please don't hesitate to email me on kglazer@aargroup.co.uk if you have a question or a comment about any of the information contained herein.